iangpaterson/phploversblog/README.md

-# simple-blog
+# phploversblog
-An example of a simple working PHP blog
+A working PHP blog site for lovers of the PHP language

 This has the usual functions you might expect to see in a blog-type site with full CRUD operations;
 * Create posts